gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Of course, when your entire feet are in pain because you aren’t used to the sensation, it isn’t easy to tell apart a spot that hurts more.

 <!--* once acclimatised to the sensation, you can step on a foothold with your big toe and fully weight it-->
-And finally, a good fit can’t be determined just by how the shoe is on your unweighted foot.
+And finally, a good fit can’t be determined just by how the shoe feels on your unweighted foot.
 In a properly fitting shoe, you can step with your big toe on a foothold and weight it with your full bodyweight.

 ### The Process of Finding Your Shoe